Graham Norton: Other activities

 Norton played Mr Puckov in the 2006 American comedy spoof film Another Gay Movie.
 In 2007, Norton played Taylor in the romantic comedy film I Could Never Be Your Woman.

 Norton was involved in a high-publicity advertising campaign for the UK National Lottery as an animated unicorn, the stooge to a character based on Lady Luck (played by Fay Ripley).
 He has also advertised McVitie's biscuits.

 In 1999, Norton featured in the music video for Boyzone song "When The Going Gets Tough".
 Eight years later, in 2007, he featured in Girls Aloud and Sugababes' music video for the single "Walk This Way".
 Both songs were for Comic Relief.

 In January 2009, Norton made his West End stage debut in a revival of La Cage Aux Folles at the Playhouse Theatre.
 In 2009, Norton was the host of the comedy game-show Most Popular on US cable television channel WE tv.

 Norton wrote an advice column in The Daily Telegraph newspaper from 2006 to 2018.
 In October 2010, his columns were made into a book entitled Ask Graham, published by John Blake Publishing.
 In late 2018, Norton stood down from the role and the newspaper found a replacement as their agony aunt in Richard Madeley.

 In 2016, Norton published his debut novel Holding, published by Hodder & Stoughton, about a murder in an Irish rural community.
 Holding won Popular Fiction Book of the Year in the Bord Gais Energy Irish Book Awards 2016.
 In 2022, an adaptation of the book for television, directed by Kathy Burke, aired on ITV.
+In 2026, Forever Home, a second adaptation from a Norton book for television was produced.